frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 There was a story of a man once who had given thousands of euros to Catholic charities, an Irish man.
 But when he went to heaven, he found his name was not in the Book of Life.

 He said to the gatekeeper of heaven, "I think there has been some mistake because I gave thousands of euros to Catholic charities in my life.
 There's been some mistake here.
 Can you ask St. Patrick to come out here, please?
-I\'d like to have a word with him."
+I'd like to have a word with him."

 St. Patrick comes out, and he explains to St. Patrick, "Look, I think there's been some mistake, because I gave thousands of euros to Catholic charities in my life, and my name is not in the Book of Life."

 St. Patrick said, "Well, I will see what I can do.
 I will go inside.
 I'll talk to the higher-ups."

-So he went inside and talked to St. Peter, and after some time he came back to this man and said, "Look, I'm sorry, but the best we can do is to give you your money back."
+So, he went inside and talked to St. Peter, and after some time he came back to this man and said, "Look, I'm sorry, but the best we can do is to give you your money back."

-We are told in Scripture, "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but he who does the will of my Father in heaven\" (Matt.
+We are told in Scripture, "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but he who does the will of my Father in heaven" (Matt.
 7:21).

 We have to look around and see what God has given us.
 What does He want me to give away and in what way?
 And not just if I have an awful lot to give here and to live there, but to have the disposition of giving, that spirit of generosity and detachment, because my heart is in the right place.